Home

 Complementary Practice Tools

-Supplementing the checklist, specific flashcards tailored to the sixth set of 100 Fry sight words offer essential reinforcement and practice support for a consistent and effective learning experience.
+Supplementary flashcards accompany each set of 100 Fry sight words within this comprehensive bundle, providing essential reinforcement and support for consistent and effective practice sessions at every stage of sight word mastery.

 Advantages of Fry Words over Dolch Words The Fry Sight Words list is organized into 10 groups of 100 words each, covering the most frequently used words in writing.
 Starting with the initial 300 words in early education significantly boosts reading and comprehension skills.
 While Fry words aren't strictly tied to specific grades, they're usually introduced in sets of 100 words to support gradual sight word recognition.
 Here's a general guide for introducing these sets: